 The other option is to get a guide and descend into one of the countless smaller caves around the island.
 My guide from the tour company Épico (yes, that’s a portmanteau of epic and Pico) took me into two wonderful little caves.
 Both were in hard-to-find locations in the middle of cattle fields and forests, with their entrances covered entirely in ferns.
 It gave the whole affair an Indiana Jones feel.

 Inside were some lava stalagmites, as well as caverns once formed by the gasses of lava flows.
 In the second cave there were also some old pieces of ceramic on the ground, and it’s believed that people once used to come to these dark places to collect the freshly filtered rainwater.

-With cute seaside towns with distinctive building styles, hilly landscapes perfect for hiking, and plenty of other outdoor adventures, Pico might just be the mistakenly unsung island of the Azores.
+With cute seaside towns with distinctive building styles, hilly landscapes perfect for hiking, and plenty of other outdoor adventures, Pico might just be my personal highlight of the Azores.

 Tips for visiting Pico island

-- While there’s plenty to see, Pico is somewhat off-the-beaten-track.
+- While there’s plenty to see, Pico is rather off-the-beaten-track.
+Public transportation is virtually non-existent.
 There are only under a dozen rental cars on the island so be sure to book one early, or rent scooters or bicycles in Madalena.